 We are open for business!
 For information on delays please scroll to the end of this article.

-In the light of further cases of Covid 19 in NSW and further afield, we have made some changes to our current procedures.
+We are remaining vigilant in spite of the great work done by NSW and the rest of Australia to keep the Covid numbers down.
+We will continue to excercise caution and maintain Covid Safe procedures.
 This will help to keep our staff and customers safe, and help us to remain open and provide personal service to our musical community.

 - Please do not visit if you have any respiratory symptoms at all.
 We reserve the right not to serve customers with symptoms.

 - If the shop has more than a couple of groups of people already here, you may be asked to wait outside or in another area of the shop - we apologise for this inconvenience.

 - If you have a Service NSW account you can scan the QR code for a fast checkin.
 Otherwise please write your name and contact number on our check-in list.

 - All customers regardless of age are asked to use the hand sanitiser provided upon entering our store.

 - A barrier in front of the counter will help us all maintain our 1.5 metre safety zones.

 Services and repairs - 1 week quarantining of instruments to keep our technicians healthy - we apologise!